-In Table 2 we run a formal test by estimating a set of Cox proportional hazard regressions on the same sample of investors, while controlling for individual specific characteristics in addition to a dummy for high literacy.
+In Table II, we run a formal test by estimating a set of Cox proportional hazard regressions on the same sample of investors, while controlling for individual specific characteristics in addition to a dummy variable for high literacy.
 The dependent variable is the number of months since April 2007 to stock market exit.
-We control for log-wealth at the beginning of the period (March 2007), sex, age, age squared and educational attainment (primary, secondary and tertiary education).
+We control for the log of financial wealth at the beginning of the period (March 2007 in this case), sex, age, age squared, educational attainment (primary, secondary and tertiary education), and a dummy variable for people in employment.
+We also control for risk attitudes by including dummy variables for high risk aversion, general trust and subjective discount (two dummy variables for medium and high discount).
 The hazard ratios reported are marginal effects of a one-unit change of the corresponding variable.
-Coefficients in excess of 1 denote lower survival in the stock market and thus early exit.
-These estimates confirm that during the financial crisis people with high financial literacy were more likely to exit the stock market before it hit the bottom (the percentage change in the hazard being equal to +25% when considering high literacy investors).
-Using these estimates we compute that among the low-literacy investors 2.4% leave within one month from the stock market peak while this proportion is 3.1 among the high literacy; 36.1% of the low literacy liquidate before Bearn Stearns while the proportion is 43.6% among the high-literacy and the exit rate in all the months before Lehman and the stick market peak are 52.5% among the low literacy and 61.4% among the high literacy.
-Thus, literacy seems to convey some benefit.
+Coefficients in excess of 1 denote lower survival in the stock market and, thus, early exit.
+The percentage change in the hazard is comprised between +25% and +36% when considering high literacy investors.
+These estimates confirm that during the financial crisis people with high financial literacy were more likely to exit the stock market before it hit the bottom, while other variables measuring attitudes are never significant.
+Using these estimates (see column d) we compute that